Sound of Sleat, near Armadale, Isle of SkyeGuest Rating

 Double bedroom leading through to a single bedroom (only suitable for a small child)

 Bathroom with bath, separate shower, WC and wash basin.

 - Linen (Single Bed)

 Bed linen and towels are INCLUDED.
-The first £20 of electricity is INCLUDED with any additional usage payable by meter reading at the end of your stay.
-Heating is by oil central heating INCLUDED and multi-fuel stove 1 large basket of logs INCLUDED.
-WiFi is INCLUDED, subject to a fair usage policy.
-A maximum of 2 dogs are welcome (2 medium or 2 small).
+The first £50 of electricity is INCLUDED.
+Heating is by oil central heating INCLUDED and multi-fuel stove (1 large basket of logs INCLUDED).
+WiFi is INCLUDED (subject to a fair usage policy).
+A maximum of 2 dogs are welcome at an additional charge (2 medium or 2 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).